 I can say that the commentary does not agree in the concept of the immortal soul independently existing after the death of a person.

 Further, we also need to consider the understanding of Jesus in this topic which we can see in the entire New Testament.
 But we will quote only some verse for this article.
-Did Jesus have the idea of a soul being separated from the body that would independently exists after the person dies?
+Did Jesus have the idea of a soul being separated from the body that would independently exist after the person dies?

 John 11:25 says: